The 2015 Athletic Hall Of Fame Class

 Whetzle was the first North Texas golfer to earn All-America honors in 1958, capping one of the most distinguished careers on the course.
 White at North Texas, Whetzle's amateur career included victories in the Dallas City Amateur in 1956 and the Texas State Public Links Championship that same year.
 Whetzle won the Southern Intercollegiate Championship in 1957 and '58.

-The school's 33nd all-time class will be inducted in the spring of 2016 in conjunction with the North Texas spring football game at Apogee Stadium.
-The 2015 Athletic Hall of Fame class will be recognized at North Texas' homecoming game against Portland State on October 10.
+The school's 33nd all-time class was recognized at the North Texas 2015 homecoming game, and was inducted at a ceremony in the spring of 2016 prior to the Green-White football game.
 The six legends give the North Texas Athletic Hall of Fame 186 members.